Initial test for low testosterone diagnosis

 Low testosterone is a common condition that men can be born with or develop due to age, stress, disease, physical trauma, an unhealthy lifestyle or environmental factors.

 Blood testing is the only way to know for sure if you have a testosterone deficiency.
 Our Initial Testosterone Blood Test (a simple finger-prick test) can be taken at home.
-If the results show that you have low testosterone and you’d like to start testosterone replacement therapy, UK regulations require you to take a second, more comprehensive blood test first to ensure that you can safely start treatment.
+If the results show that you have low testosterone and you’d like to start testosterone replacement therapy, medical guidelines require you to take a second, more comprehensive blood test first to confirm your testosterone level is persistently low and to get a baseline measure of your core health before you start TRT.
 This one is a venous test which has to be administered by a nurse or phlebotomist.

 Around the age of 30 testosterone levels naturally begin to decline, but it’s usually a very gradual process.
 For most men, testosterone levels drop between one to two percent each year from the age of 35.
 Free testosterone levels also drop considerably as men age, making TD even more common.
 An increase in obesity, hormone-disrupting environmental chemicals, and anabolic steroid use is also making testosterone deficiency in younger men more prevalent than ever.